$AdS_{5}$ black hole at N=2 supergravity: . Higher derivative corrections

-which decreases the effective potential if $z^{8}<\frac{z_{h}^{8}}{1-\frac{c_{1}}{96L^2}}$ and increases the effective potential if $z^{8}>\frac{z_{h}^{8}}{1-\frac{c_{1}}{96L^2}}$, so at the horizon the higher order corrections have no effect on the effective potential, actually in the case of higher order corrections the effective potential vanishes at the horizon just like all previous cases.
-Finally we can investigate the effect of the higher order corrections on the wave function (22).
-In that case it is clear that the higher order terms have no effect on the first and second even coefficients, so by setting $q=0$ in the relation (23) we give same coefficients.
-The lowest coefficient which involves higher derivative corrections is $a_{6}$.
-In the Fig. 5 we plot simultaneously the effective potential for the cases of perturbed dilaton, higher derivative and without them for $q=0$.\\\\ \\ Figure 5: Plot of the effective potential in terms of $z$ for $q=\lambda=c_{1}=0$ (solid line), $q=c_{1}=0, \lambda=1$ (dotted line), and $q=\lambda=0, c_{1}=1$ (dashed line).\\\\\\\\
+which decreases the effective potential if $z^{8}<\frac{z_{h}^{8}}{1-\frac{c_{1}}{96L^2}}$ and increases the effective potential if $z^{8}>\frac{z_{h}^{8}}{1-\frac{c_{1}}{96L^2}}$, so at the horizon the higher order corrections have no effect on the effective potential.
+Actually in the case of higher order corrections, effective potential vanishes at horizon just like all previous cases.
+Finally we investigate the effect of higher order corrections on the wave function given by Eq.
+(22).
+In that case it is clear that the higher order terms have no effect on the first and second even coefficients, so by setting $q=0$ in Eq.
+(23) we get same coefficients.
+The lowest coefficient, which involves higher derivative corrections, is $a_{6}$.
+In Fig. 4 we plot simultaneously the effective potential for cases of perturbed dilaton, higher derivative and without them for $q=0$.
+We observe that there are no potential wells indicating that there are no bound states.